-In the discussions surrounding high-performance computing (HPC), it is undeniable that it is a highconsuming endeavor in terms of time, financial investment, and energy.
-With the inexorable march towards greater computational power and despite technological innovation, these costs have only intensified due to inflation in hardware, energy prices and also the Jevons paradox.
-Meanwhile, ML has emerged as an indispensable tool in a plethora of fields such as the now famous Large Language Models (LLMs), but also in more common domains like autonomous vehicles, healthcare, and so on.
+In the discussions surrounding high-performance computing, it is undeniable that it is a high-consuming endeavor in terms of time, financial investment, and energy.
+With the inexorable march towards greater computational power and despite technological innovation, these costs have only intensified due to inflation in hardware, energy prices, and also the Jevons paradox.
+Meanwhile, ML has emerged as an indispensable tool in a plethora of fields such as the now famous LLMs, but also in more common domains like autonomous vehicles, healthcare, and so on.
 The sophistication of ML models comes with its own demands on computational and energy resources.
-When considering the generation of pseudorandom numbers - an essential component for stochastic processes, simulations, and even for the operation of ML algorithms themselves - the comparison between traditional C-coded generators such as Philox, Mersenne Twister, and PCG, and those implemented within ML frameworks (using PyTorch, TensorFlow, Python, and NumPy), presents a complex picture.
-Energy consumption is a critical factor; while there is no actual data on the exact energy costs of random number generation within neural network training, it is reasonable to assume that the proportion is non-negligible.
-Profiling such applications to evaluate the exact proportion of time used in the generation of pseudo random numbers, depending on the size of the neural network, would be valuable.
-With a neural network like GPT-4 LLM provided by OpenAI, we have around 175 billion parameters (edges of the graph), we can easily imagine that a very large number of pseudo random numbers have been used.
-Generating pseudo-random numbers is an integral part of the training phase of neural networks, especially in processes such as weight initialization, shuffling, and during stochastic gradient descent where randomness is used to ensure convergence.
+When considering the generation of pseudorandom numbers-an essential component for stochastic processes, simulations, and even for the operation of ML algorithms themselves-the comparison between traditional Ccoded generators such as Philox, MT, and PCG, and those implemented within ML frameworks (using PyTorch, TensorFlow, Python, and NumPy), presents a complex picture.
+Energy consumption is a critical factor; while there are no actual data on the exact energy costs of random number generation within neural network training, it is reasonable to assume that the proportion is non-negligible.
+Profiling such applications to evaluate the exact proportion of time used in the generation of pseudorandom numbers, depending on the size of the neural network, would be valuable.
+With a neural network like GPT-4 LLM provided by OpenAI, we have around 175 billion parameters (edges of the graph); we can easily imagine that a very large number of pseudorandom numbers have been used.
+Generating pseudorandom numbers is an integral part of the training phase of neural networks, especially in processes such as weight initialization, shuffling, and during SGD where randomness is used to ensure convergence.
 The results of our investigation suggest that ML implementations can match the statistical quality and speed of their C code counterparts.
-However, the ease and speed of generating pseudo-random numbers using ML frameworks leads to a little increase of the energy consumption cost dedicated to this task (around 10%).
+However, the ease and speed of generating pseudorandom numbers using ML frameworks leads to a little increase of the energy consumption cost dedicated to this task (around 10%).

 In future works, we want to ascertain that Powerjoular, utilizing RAPL, provides reliable measurements of energy consumption.
-In Khan et al. [39], they tested the reliability of RAPL, on a Finnish supercomputing cluster, and on Amazon EC2, leading to the conclusion that RAPL is accurate and have negligible performance overhead.
+In Khan et al. [39], they tested the reliability of RAPL, on a Finnish supercomputing cluster, and on Amazon EC2, leading to the conclusion that RAPL is accurate and has negligible performance overhead.
 Powerjoular adds a layer on top of this.
 This layer was also very useful to track power leakage [40].
 We reasonably think that our results are reliable and can be corroborated by others.
-In future work will try to measure the impact of the PRNG quality and the parallelization technique [41] on machine learning applications.
+In future work, we will try to measure the impact of the PRNG quality and the parallelization technique [41] on ML applications.